wolfSSL/wolfBoot/docs/HAL.md

 Called by the bootloader to erase part of the flash memory to allow subsequent boots.
 Erase operations must be performed via the specific IAP interface of the target microcontroller.
-`address` marks the start of the area that the bootloader wants to erase, and `len` specifies the size of the area to be erased.
+`address` marks the start of the area that the bootloader wants to erase, and `len` specifies the size of the area to be erased. `address` is guaranteed to be aligned to `WOLFBOOT_SECTOR_SIZE`, and `len` is guaranteed to be a multiple of `WOLFBOOT_SECTOR_SIZE`.
 This function must take into account the geometry of the flash sectors, and erase all the sectors in between.

 `void hal_prepare_boot(void)`